Max Keeble's Big Move

 Max Keeble's Big Move is a 2001 American comedy film directed by Tim Hill, written by David L. Watts, James Greer, Jonathan Bernstein and Mark Blackwell and starring Alex D. Linz, Larry Miller, Jamie Kennedy, Nora Dunn, and Robert Carradine.
-The plot follows the eponymous Max and his friends, who begin going to junior high school only to learn Max and his family will soon move elsewhere; Max resolves to get even with those who bully him and his friends before he leaves since he will not remain long enough to face discipline for anything he does.
+The plot follows the eponymous Max (Linz) and his friends, who begins going to junior high school only to learn Max and his family will soon move elsewhere; Max resolves to get even with those who bully him and his friends before he leaves since he will not remain long enough to face discipline for anything he does.

-The film was released in the United States on October 5, 2001, by Walt Disney Pictures.
-It received mixed-to-negative reviews from critics and was a box-office bomb that only grossed $18 million against its $25 million budget, but would later become a cult classic.
+The film was released in the United States by Buena Vista Pictures Distribution on October 5, 2001.
+It received mixed-to-negative reviews from critics and was a box-office bomb that only grossed $18.6 million against its $25 million budget, but over the years, it would gain a Cult following.

 Plot

-Max Keeble is a 12-year-old paperboy who starts his first day of seventh grade at the fictional John J. Curtis High School at the beginning of the film.
+Max Keeble is a 12-year-old paperboy who starts his first day of seventh grade at the fictional John J. Curtis High School.
 He is antagonized by the greedy and tyrannical principal at his school, Elliot T. Jindrake; bullies Troy McGinty and Dobbs; and the Evil Ice Cream Man.
 Max also learns that an animal shelter he visits next to the school is being closed to build Jindrake's opulent football stadium.
 One day, Max's father reveals that because of his job, he and the family will be relocating to Chicago for his boss, because he is unable to stand up for himself.
 Max realizes that he is free to do whatever he wants to his tormentors, facing no consequences because he will be gone by then.

 Enlisting his best friends, Megan and Robe, Max sets up a variety of pranks throughout the film.
-These include traumatizing Troy by playing the main theme song of the fictional children's television show MacGoogles the Highlander Frog (which frightened him as a child), then trapping him in the gym with someone wearing a MacGoogles costume; instigating a fight between Dobbs and the Evil Ice Cream Man by stealing the coolant coil for his ice cream truck and Dobbs' handheld device; and ruining Jindrake's chances of becoming successor to the superintendent, Bobby "Crazy Legs" Knebworth (an alumnus who was a star football player for the school) by planting animal pheromones within his breath spray, instigating a food fight in the cafeteria in view of Knebworth, and later by sabotaging his TV announcements by placing a cardboard cutout of Max mocking him.
+These include traumatizing Troy by playing the main theme song of the fictional children's television show MacGoogles the Highlander Frog (which frightened him as a child), then trapping him in the gym with someone wearing a MacGoogles costume; instigating a fight between Dobbs and the Evil Ice Cream Man by stealing the coolant coil for his ice cream truck and Dobbs' handheld device; and ruining Jindrake's chances of becoming successor to the superintendent, Bobby "Crazy Legs" Knebworth (an alumnus who was a star football player for the school) by planting animal pheromones within his breath spray, instigating a food fight in the cafeteria in view of Knebworth, and later by sabotaging his television announcements by placing a cardboard cutout of Max mocking him.